trungvose/effective-typescript-summary/README.md

 ### Item 1: Understand the Relationship Between TypeScript and JavaScript

 - TS is a superset of JS.
 In other words, all JS programs are already TS programs.
-TS has some syntax of its own, so TS are not, in general, valid JS programs.
+TS has some syntax of its own, so TS is not, in general, valid JS programs.

 - TS adds a type system that models JS's runtime behavior and tries to spot code which will throw exception at runtime.
 But you shouldn't it to flag every exception.
 It is possible for code to pass the type checker but still throw error at runtime.